ajcrabill/slrp-org/framework/index.md

 ---
 layout: base
-title: "The SLRP Framework"
+title: "The SLRP Instrument"
-summary: "This framework helps us gauge our progress."
+summary: "This instrument helps us gauge our progress."
-toplevel: Framework
+toplevel: Instrument
-# toplevellink: /framework
+# toplevellink: /instrument
 ---
 <h5>Overview</h5>
 The strongest improvements in student outcomes emerge at the confluence of a